daattali/beautiful-jekyll/aboutme.md

 </a>
 </p>

 I am passionate in new technologies in general but my heart goes to virtualization for which I grew a real interest and is in a way the foundation of every growing IT technologies nowadays.
 Containers, clouds, SDS, SDN, you name it, 95% chances that there is a hypervisor somewhere in the background.
-When time allows it I run nested labs to test new features and products for potential implementation in my professional environment... or just to try new cool stuff.
+When time permits I run nested labs to test new features and products for potential implementation in my professional environment... or just to try new cool stuff with no real purpose.

 I hope you find what you are after in this blog and learn some stuff along the way, Cheers!